scijava/mediawiki-maven-info/README.md

 The above is what the ImageJ and Fiji projects use in order to generate their component sidebars and project tables which appear on the [ImageJ wiki](https://imagej.net/).

+## Analyzing a project without its dependencies
+By default, the dependencies of a project will be analyzed as well.
+One can skip this step by adding the argument `-Dmwmi.skipDependencies`.